skooter500/miniature-rotary-phone/README.md

 ### Birds

 ### Robot
+Robot works similarly like with the butterflies, it implements the Wander, Avoidance, NoiseWander and Constrain nodes into the robot node.
+It additionally, uses the pursue node that is used to pursue birds if they exist within the scene.
+There are two different "states" for the robot, which involve the wander that simply moves around the map if they are no birds, noted by a blue glow on its eye.
+The other "state" is the pursue state, noted by a pink glow on its eye.
+This will enable the pursue behavior and set it to the first bird in the scene and disable the constrain behavior, allow the robot to freely roam around.
+When at the pursue state, a red exclamation mark will briefly appear on the robot, alerting that it has found a bird.
+This is done using timers and boolean to check for this state, allowing for the pursuing of birds to occur.
+If the robot, locates a bird and is around a certain distance for around 10 seconds, it switches to the next bird by incrementing the index.

 # List of classes/assets
 Assets for the bird, butterfly and robot were all self-made in the godot engine or blender.
 The map is made using a godot meshes and was decorated using